aoi-ue/CAndCPlusPlus/README.md

 ### Resources to research work 🤔

+- [ ] Write a calculator for binary arithmetic
+- [ ] Write a convertor from Hexadecimal - floating point - decimal

+- [ ] Write a code example to explain Stack & Heap
 - [ ] Write a code example in Static Cast, using Malloc()
 - [ ] Write an code example to prove Pass By Value
-- [ ] Experiment: Dynamic Memory Allocation
+- [ ] Experiment: Dynamic Memory Allocation with Malloc, Realloc, Calloc
 - [ ] Write an code example to handle (Memory) Address - De-referencing
 - [ ] Write an example to Why When How to use a Pointer